Covid-19 Testing For Fort Bend County Residents

 Testing Process: The COVID-19 test has changed.
 Now, the swab does not need to be inserted far into the nostril.
 It is only inserted until the tip of the swab is no longer visible.
 The swab will be rotated in a circular motion around the entire inside edge of the nostril at least three times.

 After the test: A representative from Fort Bend County Health & Human Services will contact you with your test results 5-7 days after you have been tested.

 Positive Test Results: If you test positive for COVID-19, please follow the important guidelines from the Centers for Disease Control (CDC) on what to do if you are sick and what your household members and those caring for you at home need to do to avoid getting sick too.

 Negative Test Results: If you test negative for COVID-19, note that sometimes the test does not detect a very early infection, so you may need to get tested again.
 Also, you can still be exposed to the virus later, so continue to practice healthy guidelines.

 County Testing Results Made Public: The County wants to be as transparent as possible on the spread of the virus.
-The response HUB is updated every day with the number of tests performed by the County, the number of positive results and the number of persons who have recovered.
+The response HUB is updated weekly with the number of tests performed by the County, the number of confirmed cases, the number of persons who have recovered and other information related to testing.
 Please note that the Confirmed Cases number contains testing results administered at County test sites and those provided by private and commercial health care providers.

-Stopping the Spread: Continue to follow medical and health experts’ guidelines mentioned here to stop the spread of COVID-19 by practicing social distancing, washing hands, avoiding large groups, and wearing cloth masks when in public places.
+Stopping the Spread: Continue to follow medical and health experts’ guidelines mentioned here to stop the spread of COVID-19 by practicing social distancing, washing hands, avoiding large groups, and wearing cloth masks when in public places if you have not been vaccinated.
 Together we can stop this invisible enemy and return to our normal lives as quickly as possible.